hgiorgib/visualization/02_activities/assignments/assignment_4/assignment_4.md

     I ensured that my visualization was accessible by using:

-    Clarity and Simplicity: Focused on the top 10 wards with the most properties to present concise, easy-to-understand information.
+    *Clarity and Simplicity:* Focused on the top 10 wards with the most properties to present concise, easy-to-understand information.
 Additionally, rotated x-axis labels to prevent text overlap.

-    Barrier-Free Presentation: i) Used a high-contrast color scheme: cyan bars, white background, and black fonts to improve readability,  ii) Added gridlines for better alignment and clarity, and iii) Enhanced bar outlines for clearer definition.
+    *Barrier-Free Presentation:* i) Used a high-contrast color scheme: cyan bars, white background, and black fonts to improve readability,  ii) Added gridlines for better alignment and clarity, and iii) Enhanced bar outlines for clearer definition.

-    Appropriate Text Design: Ensured labels, legends, and titles use clear, simple text and spacing to reduce cognitive load.
+    *Appropriate Text Design*: Ensured labels, legends, and titles use clear, simple text and spacing to reduce cognitive load.

     > Who are the individuals and communities who might be impacted by your visualization?